robertn01/Data-Carpentry-Social_Sciences-Python/README.md

 Please 'share the gospel of good data practices'! :)

 1. Presentation slides (incl.
-'INSTALL & TROUBLESHOOTING') are in 'presentation' folder (in .pdf format);
+'INSTALL & TROUBLESHOOTING') are in 'presentation' folder (in .pdf/ .html format);

 2. Handouts (.ipynb files in .pdf format) are in 'handout' folder;